francevarotz98/SlothLog/README.md

 ### SlothLog-HTTP Dashboard

-Similar as SlothLog-FTP, also for the HTTP counterpart once the excel file is uploaded and processed, the **Raw Log table** initially displays every row exactly as in the original Excel file, with no filters applied.
+Similar to SlothLog-FTP, also for the HTTP counterpart once the excel file is uploaded and processed, the **Raw Log table** initially displays every row exactly as in the original Excel file, with no filters applied.
 Moreover, the **User-Agent pie chart** shows the user-agent distribution present in the log.
 On the left-hand side several options are present:

 - _Select sheet_: it allows to change the sheet of the excel file to process;